 Knowing how to remove foreign bodies from an ear can save time and resources.
 There is no evidence to support choosing one method over another in most cases, and many different techniques are available.
 It is also useful to know which cases may need to go to the OR to have foreign bodies removed under sedation.
 The most difficult foreign bodies to remove are spherical objects, those in contact with the tympanic membrane (TM), and those that have been in the ear for >24 hours.5 Most foreign bodies can be removed using irrigation, dissolution, suction, glue, or by other physical means.
 The removal of insects and metal objects requires special techniques.

-Current sedation techniques (see the “Procedural Sedation” section in Chapter 16) make it safe to administer sedation to both adults and children before undertaking what may be painful or prolonged attempts at ...
+Current sedation techniques (see the “Procedural Sedation” section in Chapter 16) make it safe to administer sedation to both adults and children before undertaking what ...